imagej/imagej.github.io/pages/Transform_Virtual_Stack_Slices.md

 [Transform](:Category:Transform "wikilink")' %}{|
 |style="vertical-align:top" | ![Transform Virtual Stack scheme - All
-images are transformed based on the XML files](Transform_Virtual_Stack_scheme.png
-"Transform Virtual Stack scheme - All images are transformed based on the XML files")
+images are transformed based on the XML files](/images/pages/Transform_Virtual_Stack_scheme.png "Transform Virtual Stack scheme - All images are transformed based on the XML files")"
 |}

 This plugin takes a sequence of image slices stored in a folder, and